carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 The CSV file contains choice consistency data for ` `r nrow(bronars_simulation_data.csv)` ` simulated participants.

-If you update your dataset this value will be correct.
-But, remember to check if you are calling the correct dataset.
+When you knit you might get an error.
+Any idea why?
+That is because we need to make sure to import the dataset we are calling and select it before the inline code can work.
+Let's follow this process by clicking on the file and choose import.
+Alternatively you can use the type in the console `library(readr) bronars_simulation_data <- read_csv("data/bronars_simulation_data.csv")` to follow this process, as we can see in the code preview box.

-``../../data/bronars_simulation_data.csv``
+If you update your dataset this value will match the number of rows.

 > ## CHALLENGE 6.1 - Adding inline code
 > Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
 We would like to include the average for the variable *violation_counts* present in the same dataset.
 Which inline code we would have to add to following sentence?